Many of us have heard of dental fillings, or perhaps a cavity filling.

 The first question to address, obviously, then is what exactly is a dental filling?

-Rather simply, it is when a dentist uses any one of a variety of materials (to be discussed further down) to fill a whole, crack, or missing part of a tooth.
+Rather simply, it is when a dentist uses any one of a variety of materials (to be discussed further down) to fill a hole, crack, or missing part of a tooth.
 Filling a cavity is the most common reason for the procedure, but teeth filling can also occur to repair cracks in teeth, broken teeth, or even teeth that have been worn down over time.

 There are a wide variety of materials that dentists may choose to use for fillings.
 Everything from gold to porcelain, to a tooth-coloured resin, are just a few examples.
 But we will touch on this later.